Isaac Caldwell

 Born in Clinton, Mississippi, Caldwell became well-known as an attorney.
 In 1829, Caldwell fought a duel with state legislator John R. Peyton over the latter's vote preventing Caldwell's hometown from being named capital of Mississippi; neither participant was injured.
+In 1831–1832 he was aligned with the Nullification movement of John C. Calhoun, along with George Poindexter, John A. Quitman, George Winchester, Cotesworth Pinckney Smith, and William L. Sharkey.

 Caldwell was the law partner of Senator George Poindexter, and following Poindexter's defeat in his 1836 bid for reelection, Caldwell ended up engaging in a duel with one of Poindexter's political opponents, Colonel Samuel Gwin.
 The parties fought with pistols, and "[b]oth parties fell.
 Caldwell expired in two hours.
 Gwin was shot through the lungs and survived about a year".